sekika/swrcfit/README.md

 * License: GNU General Public License
 * Version of this distribution: 2.0-beta.9

-This is a beta release of version 2.0.
-Please refer to [version history](./ChangeLog).
+This is version 2.0.
+Please refer to
+[version history](./ChangeLog).
 If you are using older version and want to get the latest beta release, please download it from https://github.com/sekika/swrcfit/releases.
 From version 2.0, you can